FAQs

 I am not familiar with fine art, how can you help me?

 Since you intuitively know what you like (although you may not realize it), we start there.
 You will likely be drawn to a specific type of painting (e.g., landscape, marine, still-life, genre, American historic/political, sporting art, or animal theme).
 You do not need to visit in person (but it is recommended).
 We have a user-friendly website that allows you to view each of our paintings, complete with a biography of the artist.
 With our zoom and super-zoom feature, you can “put your nose right on the painting”.
-We also have articles on our website that provide you with an introduction to art, plus we welcome your phone calls and emails to answer questions about 19th century art and our artists.
+We also have blog posts on our website that provide you with an introduction to art, plus we welcome your phone calls and emails to answer questions about 19th century art and our artists.
 Our diverse inventory boasts some of the best examples of 19th century artists.
 Our paintings are carefully selected so that we are able offer you the highest level of quality.
 We believe we are safeguarding you, our customers, purchase by providing the best quality works available.
 If you decide to visit us in person, we can offer you “concierge-style service”—taking time to introduce to us, our gallery and our paintings, a “grand tour” so to speak.

 Geology and Landscape Art in 19th Century America